Keyboard shortcuts

 Now we generate the device code.
 Replace the target-cpu with the right code for your gpu.

-Especially for the last command I recommend to not fix the paths, but rather just re-generate them by copying a bare-mode openmp example and compiling it with your clang.
+Especially for the last three commands I recommend to not fix the paths, but rather just re-generate them by copying a bare-mode openmp example and compiling it with your clang.
 By adding -### to your clang invocation, you can see the invidual steps.
+You can ignore other steps, e.g. the invocation of a “clang-offload-packager”.

 myclang++ -fuse-ld=lld -O3 -fopenmp -fopenmp-offload-mandatory --offload-arch=gfx90a omp_bare.cpp -o main -###